InventiDevelopment/Elmdroid/README.md

 is what does the 'new' mean exactly.
 If you don't override `isDistinct` it uses the default implementation that filters only the states that are equal (using `equals()` method) to the previous state or you can override it and choose your own rules for equality.
-As you can see in this example, we are only interested in new view states if the have different loggedUsername then the previous state.
+As you can see in this example, we are only interested in new view states if they have different loggedUsername than the previous state.

 ## Download